MESSAGE

 4. HOW CAN I LOOK TO JESUS?

-Looking to Jesus = looking at Bible verses.
+Looking at Jesus = looking at Bible verses.

 Update yourself with everything that is happening in the Maná world